65 degrees at 8am, Citgo in Acres is $1.87.

 55 degrees, just beautiful out, a very few puffy clouds.

-The carillon was playing in Hilcrest Cemetery when I drove through.
+The carillon was playing in Hillcrest Cemetery when I drove through.
 There have been several pictures of rollerblading in the paper lately, one at Forest Park.
 I do my rollerblading at Mary M. Lynch School, it is nice and flat and safer for old bones.

 Dan Rather and CBS are apologizing for basing an expose of Bush's military record on phony documents.
 This is extremely bad because it will lead to charges that the liberal media can't be trusted and voters will have sympathy for Bush.
 Dan Rather should step down as news anchor, he has been around too long and he has not made the cut as a Walter Cronkite.